Artex

 Artex is a surface coating used for interior decorating, most often found on ceilings, which allows the decorator to add a texture to it.
 The name Artex is a trademark of Artex Ltd., a company based in the United Kingdom.
 The name is a genericised trademark often used to refer to similar products from other manufacturers.
 Since 2005, the company has belonged to France's Saint-Gobain group.

 Description

 Artex differs from plaster in that it was marketed as a material intended to receive a textured finish, thus enabling a ceiling to be finished without plastering skills.
-It was very widely used in Britain in the 1970s, mainly with the familiar stippled and swirled patterns.
+It was widely used in Britain in the 1970s, mainly with the familiar stippled and swirled patterns.
 Artex was also occasionally used on walls.